 Software developers spend up to 70 percent of their time figuring out how existing source code works, but common code editing tools offer little help for this task.
-Sourcetrail helps software engineers explore and navigate unknown source code quickly and thoroughly by combining an interactive graph visualization, a concise code view and a powerful search algorithm, all built into an easy-to-use cross-platform developer tool.
+Sourcetrail helps software engineers explore, navigate and understand unknown source code quickly and thoroughly by combining an interactive graph visualization, a concise code view and a powerful search engine, all built into an easy-to-use cross-platform developer tool.

 Sourcetrail helps me getting a grip on a large unfamiliar codebase.
 It gives me a unique perspective on code between the big picture and the gory details which contemporary IDEs don't provide.

 Sourcetrail is the tool I wish I had for the last twenty years.
 Making sense of a large source base of C and C++ has never been easier.

 Day after day, Sourcetrail is proving an invaluable tool for both getting acquainted with others' codebases and getting back to personal side projects I can't work on continuously.

 Forget architectural and design documents that are anyway almost always out-of-date, whenever I need to understand a new codebase, Sourcetrail is my first step to get a conceptual, higher-level overview of how things are connected.

 I was struggling to understand a huge legacy system my team was tasked with supporting.
 Sourcetrail (then Coati) helped us untangle the spaghetti code and its dependencies, letting us see what would be affected when we touched each function.

 It's very rare to encounter software projects that are considerate to a fresh set of eyes when trying to be productive using them.
 Sadly, this is true of a large number of 3rd party open source projects or even in-house legacy software.
 As a software professional, I saw great value in what Sourcetrail hoped to achieve.